Taufeeq28/MediaReviewHub/README.md

 - **Basic HTML/CSS**: The UI focuses on simplicity and clarity, as the primary goal is to demonstrate back-end and data-handling capabilities.
 - **Data Seeding**: Initial reviews are seeded to the database through migrations for demonstration purposes.
 - **DataTables for Filtering and Sorting**: We have implemented **DataTables** in the front-end to dynamically filter reviews based on selected categories using checkboxes.
 The filtered data updates in real-time, improving the user experience.
+- ** Autocomplete Feature**: When entering a title, the input field fetches and suggests results from both the TVMaze API for movies and the Open Library API for books.
+The suggestions are displayed in a dropdown with the title and category (e.g., "Movie" or "Book").

 ---